n8willis/opentype-shaping-documents/opentype-shaping-gurmukhi.md

 any consonants after the syllable base, the syllable base should "own" all the marks that follow it.

+> Note: shaping engines that opt to tag glyph sequences for the
+> potential application of GSUB and GPOS features during this stage
+> are advised to tag post-base marks for the potential application of
+> `blwf`, `pstf`, and `psts` features in this step.
+Fonts may have
+> rules designed to match subsequences incorporating the mark
+> codepoints.

 With these steps completed, the syllable can be sorted into the final sort order.